 How to claim for a chargeback through Starling

-- A detailed description of why you are raising the chargeback and why the merchant is at fault.
+- A detailed description of why you’re raising the chargeback and why the merchant is at fault

-- Detailed description of the goods or service you ordered.
+- A detailed description of the goods or service you ordered

-- Proof of purchase e.g. receipt or invoice.
+- Proof of purchase such as a receipt or invoice

 - Details of all attempts to resolve with the merchant (such as emails, call logs)

 Are there time limits for claiming a chargeback?

-A chargeback must be raised within 120 days of the transaction or from the date you were last made aware that you will not be receiving your goods and services.
-In some cases, this timeframe is reduced to 90 days (for example if you notice a transaction you made has been debited to your account twice).
-If your item hasn’t arrived and you don’t know an estimated delivery date, wait for 30 days from the order date.
+- A chargeback must be raised within 120 days of the transaction, or from the date you were made aware that you will not be receiving your goods and services

-We aim to resolve issues as soon as possible but some disputes can be a bit more complicated than others and can take more time to resolve, both for the merchant and for Starling.
-That’s why it’s important that you provide us with as much information as possible in your first message.
-This will help our Card Disputes team flag it up, look into it and where appropriate process your chargeback.
+We aim to resolve issues as soon as possible, but some disputes can be a bit more complicated than others and can take more time to resolve, both for the merchant and for Starling.
+That’s why it’s important that you provide us with as much information as possible when you start the chargeback process.
+If a chargeback is raised, Mastercard will give the merchant 45 days to respond.